What is a project management dashboard?

 Top metrics to add to your project management dashboard

-The metrics on your project management dashboard will depend on your role, the department and of course, project objectives.
-As all dashboards, project management dashboards are meant to inspire action.
-With that in mind, remember that metrics and KPIs on your dashboard should be actionable, in that changes in data require changes in process.
-The following are popular metrics to add to your project management dashboard:
+The metrics on your project management software will depend on your role, the department, and, of course, your project objectives.
+As with all dashboards, project management dashboards are meant to inspire action.
+With that in mind, remember that metrics and key performance indicators on your dashboard should be actionable, as changes in data require changes in your processes.

 Basecamp